Properties are real estate that you own.

 Adding To Scenarios

 Properties are not the only thing you can add to a Scenario.
-Read more about adding Accounts, Rules, and Goals to Scenarios.
+Read more about adding Accounts, and Rules to Scenarios.